louisowen6/NLP_bahasa_resources/README.md

 # NLP Bahasa Indonesia Resources

-This repository provides link to useful dataset and usable library for NLP in Bahasa Indonesia.
+This repository provides link to useful dataset and another resources for NLP in Bahasa Indonesia.

 ## Dictionary